Track and field to compete Thursday-Sunday

-Mike Nelson enters his seventh season as the head cross country coach and assistant track and field coach in 2013-14.
+Mike Nelson enters his ninth season as the head cross country coach and assistant track and field coach in 2015-16.

-He has guided the cross country team since his arrival in August 2007 and overseen multiple Marquette record holders on the track, in addition to four top freshman marks.
-Five of his student-athletes have earned All-Great Lakes Regional recognition.
+He has guided the cross country team since his arrival in August 2007 and overseen multiple Marquette record holders on the track, in addition to several top-freshman marks.
+Five of his student-athletes have also earned All-Great Lakes Region recognition in cross country.

-Academically, four student-athletes have earned CoSIDA Academic All-District honors seven times, while both Peter Bolgert and Olivia Johnson earned Academic All-America honors in 2010-11 and 2011-12.
-The 2010-11 year was the first time athletes at Marquette had earned Academic All-America first team (Bolgert) honors in any sport since 1996-97.
+Academically, four student-athletes have earned CoSIDA Academic All-District honors seven times, while both Peter Bolgert ('12) and Olivia Johnson ('12) earned Academic All-America honors in 2010-11 and 2011-12.
+The 2010-11 year was the first time athletes at Marquette had earned Academic All-America first team (Bolgert) honors in any sport at Marquette since 1996-97.

 Nelson has worked with NCAA West Preliminary Round participants Grebinski (2010), Bolgert (2010), Blake Johnson (2010 and 2011), Olivia Johnson (2010) and Nick Szcech (2010 and 2011).
 He also helped Grebinski (2008 and 2009) and Cassie Peller (2008) reach the Mid-East Regional.

 The Fenton, Mo., native has also worked with seven USATF Junior National qualifiers and three individuals who earned All-American status at those championships.

 Nelson spent two years at Saint Louis University where he was hired as the head cross country coach in 2005, and then founded the track and field program at SLU in the Spring of 2006.
 The Billikens encountered immediate success in both competition and the classroom, competing in the Atlantic 10 Conference.